vbhat4/RubricEval/README.md

      - (1) models can't evaluate on their own (but can apply the rubric)
      - (2) experts are expensive and can thus not do all the evaluations on their own
      - (3) the final use case is high-stakes and thus require highly trusted benchmark and interpretability in the results.
 E.g. of domains that are well suited: law, medical, finance, etc.
+   - **Benchmark** One convenient dataset is [WildBench](https://huggingface.co/datasets/allenai/WildBench), which has the benefit of having a per-instance "checklist" column.
+We filtered those down (using `scripts/filter_wildbench.py`) to only include a subset of 391 challenging instructions.
+The desired filtered data is in `data/benchmark/wildbench_checklist/filtered_prompts.json`.
 2. **Brainstorming the rubrics** given the instruction and additional information, an LLM or an expert could write some high-level rubric as seen below.
 ![rubric_brainstorming.png](figures%2Frubric_brainstorming.png)
     - **Real-world** in the real-world the additional cost of having experts write the high-level rubrics is minimal compared to adding a checklist (the only difference is that it has to be structured by different axes.
 Our belief is that having expert-written high-level rubrics would give much more realistic final rubrics and thus be worth the cost.